-The question then becomes, who is responsible for the cost of removing these fallen trees and paying for the damage caused to your home?
+The question then becomes: who is responsible for the cost of removing these fallen trees and for the damage to your home?
 The clear and concise answer is – it depends.

-Although you should always consult with a qualified property insurance claim attorney when placing a significant property damage claim, the following is a synopsis of several scenarios and an analysis of who would be obligated for the repair cost under each set of circumstances.
+While you should always consult a qualified property insurance claim attorney when filing a significant property damage claim, the following is a synopsis of several scenarios and an analysis of who would be responsible for the repair cost under each set of circumstances.

 What If My Tree Falls on My Home in Florida?

 If a tree on your property falls and causes damage to your home, your homeowner’s insurance policy should cover this loss.
-The usual home insurance policy is called an all-risks policy, which will provide coverage for all losses that are not explicitly excluded by the terms of the policy.
+The usual home insurance policy is called an all-risks policy, which provides coverage for all losses not explicitly excluded by the policy terms.
 Since very few policies in Florida exclude coverage for falling trees, you should be able to get coverage for this loss from your homeowner’s insurance company.
-But be aware that insurance companies often try to avoid providing coverage for this loss by asserting that the tree was diseased, rotting, or otherwise imminently ready to fall even without the storm’s encouragement.
+But be aware that insurance companies often try to avoid providing coverage for this loss by asserting that the tree was diseased, rotting, or otherwise imminently ready to fall, even without the storm’s encouragement.
 In this scenario, the insurance company may try to claim that the tree’s fall was due to a maintenance issue.
-Therefore, they should not be responsible for providing coverage for the loss.
+Therefore, they should not be responsible for covering the loss.

 Tree Fell from Neighbor’s Yard — Who Pays?